Amankr5328/weather-dashboard/README.md

 ## Credits

-This project was created by Aman Kumar.
+This project is created by Aman Kumar.